-Last updated: January 2025
+Last updated: March 2025

 Market review

-We continue to expect economic growth to remain weak, as higher interest rates and cost-of-living pressures are likely to keep consumer spending suppressed.
-Domestically, we favour Australian Sovereign Bonds over cash, with the belief that interest rates have likely peaked in this cycle.
+We continue to expect growth to remain weak, as higher interest rates and cost-of-living pressures are likely to keep consumption suppressed.

 This document is issued by Mercer Investments (Australia) Limited ABN 66 008 612 397 AFSL 244385 (MIAL).
 MIAL is a wholly owned subsidiary of Mercer (Australia) Pty Ltd ABN 32 005 315 917 (‘Mercer Australia’).
 References to Mercer shall be construed to include Mercer LLC and/or its associated companies.
 ‘MERCER’ is a registered trademark of Mercer Australia.